Observation of a cusp-like structure in the $\gamma p \rightarrow K^+\Sigma^0$ cross section at forward angles and low momentum transfer: Results and interpretation

+The $K^+\Sigma^0$ differential cross section for \kaonangle{} $> 0.9$ is shown in Fig.~\ref{fig:kscstotal}.
+The CLAS datasets also shown are at the more backward angle of 0.85 $<$ \kaonangle{} $<$ 0.95, and the SAPHIR data are the only other from threshold at this most forward \kaonangle{} interval.
+The $pK^-K^+$ threshold (which is close to the other thresholds mentioned in the introduction) is also shown.

-The $K^+\Sigma^0$ differential cross section for \kaonangle $> 0.9$ is shown in fig.~\ref{fig:kscstotal}.
-Our new data provide the highest statistics from threshold to $W = 1970$\,MeV, enabling a discrimination between conflicting previous datasets.
-There is generally good agreement to the CLAS data of Bradford~\cite{bradford06}, whereas the CLAS data of Dey~\cite{dey10} appears higher by approximately 20\,\% and the SAPHIR data of Glander~\cite{glander04} somewhat lower.
-Figures \ref{fig:kscsvsanglefine} and \ref{fig:kscsvsenergyfine} show the differential cross section in 0.02 \kaonangle intervals versus \kaonangle and $W$ respectively.
-The drop at $W = 1900$\,MeV is consistent with previous data sets, where it was regarded as a peak-like structure.
-Numerous PWA and isobar model solutions attributed this to D$_{13}(1895)$, S$_{31}(1900)$, P$_{31}(1910)$ and P$_{13}(1900)$~\cite{mart99,janssen02,corthals06,anisovich07} for example, but with no firm agreement.
-The statistics and \kaonangle resolution of this data allow a ``cusp-like" structure to be resolved at this energy, that was difficult to confirm prior.
-As is shown in fig.~\ref{fig:kscsvsenergyfine}, this cusp-like structure becomes more pronounced at the most forward angle interval, \kaonangle$> 0.98$, where there is a reduction of approximately 70\,\% over a 30\,MeV range.
+This new dataset has the highest statistics from threshold to a centre-of-mass energy, $W = 1970$\,MeV.
+The statistical error is approximately half of that of the SAPHIR~\cite{glander04} and CLAS data of Bradford \textit{et al.}~\cite{bradford06} and smaller than the CLAS data of Dey \textit{et al.}~\cite{dey10} below 1850\,MeV, above which it is comparable.

+The drop at $W = 1900$\,MeV was regarded as a peak or a bump in the cross section in previous measurements.
+Numerous PWA and isobar model solutions attributed this to a N(1895)3/2$^-$, N(1900)1/2$^+$, N(1910)1/2$^+$ and N(1900)3/2$^-$~\cite{mart99,janssen02,corthals06,anisovich07} resonance for example, but with no firm agreement.
+The improved statistics and \kaonangle{} forward acceptance of this new dataset however allow a cusp-like structure to be resolved at this energy, where the cross section drops by approximately one-third over a 20\,MeV range.
+The high \kaonangle{} resolution for BGOOD at forward angles permits the fine binning shown in Fig.~\ref{fig:kscsvsenergyfine}, where the differential cross section is in 0.02 \kaonangle{} intervals versus $W$.
+The cusp becomes more pronounced at the most forward angle interval, \kaonangle$> 0.98$, where there is a reduction of over 50\,\% over a 30\,MeV range.
 At the most backward intervals, the cusp is difficult to discern, starting to only become visible around $0.94 <$\kaonangle$< 0.96$.
+This is evident in Fig.~\ref{fig:kscsratio2} where the ratio of the average cross section immediately before and after the cusp is shown.
+The same ratio is shown for the CLAS and SAPHIR datasets.
+The extent of the cusp changes quickly with \kaonangle{}, demonstrating that the CLAS datasets and this new data are compatible and that the cusp only becomes visible at the acceptance limit of CLAS.